-The hotel allows their guests to borrow bicycles (affiliate link) and ride down the beach.
+The hotel allows their guests to borrow bicycles and ride down the beach.
 When Bill told me that we immediately hopped on the bikes and began out adventure!

 We headed off to the beach down the bike lanes (having tried to ride a bike in LA traffic, this was such a pleasant and safe experience!), and before long we were at the beach.
 We started riding down the bike trail along the beach, and the view was gorgeous!

 We saw so many neat things as we were riding along!
 There were bonfire pits set up during the first bit of our jaunt, which is neat because not all the beaches in LA allow beach bonfires.
 I bet it would have been beautiful to see at night!

 Anyways, there was an area where a boat and Jet Ski were pulled up onto the beach after some sort of collision (or maybe a pirate attack!).
 It’s funny that we ended up seeing the jet ski, because I met Bill through jet skiing (he does competitive jet-ski racing).

 We would see tons of people pass by, and the one that made me giggle was a lady who wanted to go on her bike ride, but also needed bring her little dog, so she popped him in her bike basket!
-I was trying to subtly take a cheeky iPhone (affiliate link) picture of her, but I accidentally left my sound on!!! 😬😬
+I was trying to subtly take a cheeky IPhone picture of her, but I accidentally left my sound on!!! 😬😬

 At this point we’ve been biking for about an hour, and decided that we were getting pretty hungry.
 I was (and currently am still) craving Thai food.
 We were in at Hermosa Beach at this point.